ha0ye/notes/weekly-goals_2022-08-22.md

 ### Midterm T&P Packet
 - [ ] cover sheet (auto-created by system)
 - [ ] completed packet
+	- [x] effort percentage table
 	- [ ] annual evaluation letter for each year
 	- [ ] T&P Criteria
 	- [ ] Chair's letter
 	- [ ] annual assignments for each year
 	- [ ] annual activity reports for each year
 	- [ ] annual goals for each year
 	- [ ] curriculum vitae
 	- [ ] any other documents nominee feels are important
 - [ ] Faculty member and Chair/Supervisor discuss potential evaluators for tenure and promotion as exercise to assess strengths and gaps

 ### Activity Reporter